best places to retire by the beach

 Gulfport, Mississippi — Lowest Cost, Relaxed Pace

-For retirees whose budget is the primary filter, Gulfport is hard to beat among the best places to retire by the beach.
+For retirees whose budget is the primary filter, Gulfport is hard to beat.
 With a cost of living index around 85, it offers some of the most accessible coastal housing on the Gulf Coast.
 The pace is unhurried, the community is established, and local senior care options are accessible without major travel.
+For retirees prioritizing quiet seaside living over nightlife, that’s a feature, not a bug.

 Myrtle Beach, South Carolina — Active and Budget-Conscious